-In over 90 percent of crashes, the critical reason for the crash is driver behavior.
-The purpose of Human Factors research is to better understand driver and road user behavior, to further the understanding of roadway user needs so that those needs can be incorporated in roadway design, construction, repair, and improvement.
+The purpose of Human Factors research is to understand all road user behavior, to further the understanding of roadway user needs so that those needs can be incorporated in roadway design, construction, repair, and improvement.
 All of the Federal Highway Association’s (FHWA's) strategies for improving safety and enhancing operations throughout the highway transportation system benefit from the appropriate consideration of driver behavior.
 Human factors studies consider driver, pedestrian, and special user needs and capabilities, as well as how each of these factors impact safety and inform better roadway design.

 Human factors research is a cross-cutting field supporting projects in other research focus areas.
 Human factors researchers routinely provide the fundamental investigations for projects considering traffic control device effectiveness, novel intersection designs, pedestrian, and bicyclist safety, and connected and automated vehicle and roadway safety.